SC5/sc5-styleguide/README.md

 The components get visible onto the StyleGuide pages dynamically.
 This means that it takes some time to render them.

-In your JavaScript you need to operate components after they had been rendered.
+In your JavaScript you may need to operate components after they have been rendered.
 Catch `styleguide:onRendered` event on `window` for that:

 ```js
 $(window).bind("styleguide:onRendered", function(e) {